 So the accident happened, you filed your claim, your insurance company approved your claim, and you’re about to start the process of getting your vehicle repaired.
-Although one would hope it’s as simple as driving to the nearest body shop and letting your insurance take care of the rest, it’s unfortunately a little more complicated than that.
+Although one would hope it’s as simple as driving to the nearest body shop and letting your insurance take care of the rest, it’s, unfortunately, a little more complicated than that.

 Regardless, most insurance companies will assign the exact same dollar amount to the deductible of each form of coverage.
 Deductibles for collision and comprehensive usually range somewhere between $250 to $1,000.
 But for most drivers, the average deductible is about $500.
-Of course, if you have neither collision nor comprehensive coverage on your insurance policy before the accident, then you won’t have to worry about paying a deductible — because you’ll be paying for the repairs to your vehicle 100% out of pocket.
+Of course, if you have neither collision nor comprehensive coverage on your insurance policy before the accident, then you won’t have to worry about paying a deductible — because you’ll be paying for the repairs to your vehicle 100 percent out of pocket.

-If the accident was not your fault, or the accident was deemed to be a “no fault” accident, then either your insurance company or the insurance company of the at-fault party will be paying for the damages.
+If the accident was not your fault, or the accident was deemed to be a “no-fault” accident, then either your insurance company or the insurance company of the at-fault party will be paying for the damages.
 No matter which insurance company pays, you are still obligated to pay your deductible to your insurer.
 However, if the other driver was at fault, your insurer may reimburse you for that deductible in the future.
 Be sure to talk to your agent and ask them to explain to you what your options are if that situation applies to you and your accident.

 The auto body shop where you get your vehicle repaired is another point of contention and most accident claims.
-You may have a mechanic that you know and trust; but he may not be a part of your insurance company’s network of approved repair shops.
+You may have a mechanic that you know and trust, but he may not be a part of your insurance company’s network of approved repair shops.
 If you are bound and determined to get your vehicle repaired at the shop of your choice, be warned that your insurance company may force you to pay the difference if the total cost of repairs exceeds that which they are willing to pay.

 Get estimates — in writing — from a few different repair shops before you decide who you want to take care of your vehicle.
-After all, it’s your car and you are the one who’s going to be driving it post repairs.
+After all, it’s your car and you are the one who’s going to be driving it post-repairs.
 If it’s worth it to you to pay a little extra money or go through a little extra hassle to get a specific mechanic approved, then go for it.
-But if you prefer the convenience and the expediency of going with your insurance choice, then that maybe the more affordable option.
+But if you prefer the convenience and the expediency of going with your insurance choice, then that may be the more affordable option.

 This is a perfectly valid question and, in some cases, it might be better not to file a claim after a minor accident.
 After all, filing claims with your insurance company can make your premiums more expensive virtually every night.
-But the more seriously accident is, and also depending on whether or not you’re at fault, you may not have a choice.
+But the more serious accident is, and also depending on whether or not you’re at fault, you may not have a choice.

 On the other hand, if you are not at fault, if the other driver’s insurance company is paying for the damages, or if the damage is so minor that you can handle the expense on your own, you could up saving money in the long run by not filing a claim.
 This is especially true if the cost of repairs is less than your deductible.

 We honestly hope you never have to use any of the information we’ve given you today. but if something unfortunate happens while you’re behind the wheel, at least she’ll have the power of knowledge to help make that situation less unpleasant than it has to be.
-By the way, you can also use our quote generator to make your monthly premium payments less unpleasant than they have to be. just type in your ZIP code, answer a few easy questions, and you can have quotes from several companies in just a few minutes.
-I couldn’t be easier.
+By the way, you can also use our FREE quote generator to make your monthly premium payments less unpleasant than they have to be. just type in your ZIP code, answer a few easy questions, and you can have quotes from several companies in just a few minutes.
+It couldn’t be easier.